 Every trade show offers its vendors a highly targeted audience within their respective industries.
-In turn, professionals are motivated to attend knowing they will get to see the latest technology being developed, alongside new ideas and concepts influencing their particular industry.
-As a vendor, your services will be on display for the very people in your industry who actually demand them.
+In turn, professionals from those industries are motivated to attend trade shows, knowing they will get to see the latest technology alongside innovative ideas and concepts currently influencing their industry, all under one roof.
+So, as a vendor, your services will be on display for the very people who actually demand them.

 2. Launch a New Product

 If you are in the process of launching a new product or idea into the market, there really is no better platform than a trade show where you will get maximum exposure within a highly focussed group and the opportunity to connect directly with the people who have the buying power.